zalolorza/MidoFramework/readme.md

 # MidoFramework - A MVC framework for WordPress
 WordPress plugin that runs an MVC framework the top of WordPress.
-It uses [Timber](https://timber.github.io/) to render [Twig](https://twig.symfony.com/) views.
+It uses [Timber](https://timber.github.io/) to render [Twig](https://twig.symfony.com/) views. **This plugin is still experimental and Beta, don't use it in your sites (I do because I know my code)**

 ## Installation
 Just install it like a regular plugin.